dgaydukov/cert-spring5/files/spring5.md

 Internally it create new controller with `@RepositoryRestController` for every repository.
 So if you need some customization you can create new controller with this annotation.
 You can go `curl localhost:8080/api` and see all endpoints created.
 By default it will pluralize all names, so person would be persons.
 But if you want custom names you should add to your repository `@RestResource(rel="person", path="people")`

-You can easily add auditing to any entity by adding `@EntityListeners(AuditingEntityListener.class)` And then have 4 columns with following annotations `@CreatedDate/@CreatedBy/@LastModifiedBy/@LastModifiedDate` You should add to your config `@EnableJpaAuditing(auditorAwareRef =  "auditorAwareBean")` and finally
+You can easily add auditing to any entity by adding `@EntityListeners(AuditingEntityListener.class)` - we are adding spring data auditor, you can also create your own auditors.
+And then have 4 columns with following annotations `@CreatedDate/@CreatedBy/@LastModifiedBy/@LastModifiedDate` You should add to your config `@EnableJpaAuditing(auditorAwareRef =  "auditorAwareBean")` and finally
 ```java